 The residents have the option of joining quarterly group shows in the foyer gallery space or can have a one person show as often as space permits.
 Artists are also welcome to have exhibitions in their workspace as often as they like.

 2035 is also a teaching academy with a classroom of adequate space for about 10 students.
-Several of the artists are educators who teach traditional technique and methods.
-They are planning a complete curriculum including structured classes and workshops.
-These are scheduled and approved by the collective.
+Any resident artist/educator can at the academy from a complete curriculum to structured classes and workshops.
+These are scheduled and approved by the Academy Director.
 Teachers can also schedule student shows both in the foyer gallery and their space.

 Studio 2035 is an art space located in Reno, Nevada that was established in 2015.
 Our mission is to foster creativity and community by offering exhibition, education, and networking opportunities for emerging and established artists.
 We provide a place for creative people to focus on the development of their art and their career.